Description

 - Coloration: Their feathers are primarily shades of gray, with a distinctive white mask around the eyes and a bright red or maroon tail.

-- Lifespan: With proper care, African Grey Parrots can live for 40-60 years, making them a lifelong companion.
+- Lifespan: With proper care, they can live for 40-60 years, making them a lifelong companion.

 Behavior and Temperament